 Blogs

-IFIC Scotland has kindly agreed to host the International Community Hospital Network and will be organising webinars and learning events in the future.
-Further details will be posted on the CHA website.
+IFIC Scotland has kindly agreed to host the International Community Hospital Network and will coordinate future webinars and shared learning events.

 More details can be found here